ValwareIRC/valware-unrealircd-mods/helpop/README.md

   (Syntax: /helpoper your message to send)
   - Command: /report     - this sends server notice from a user with no usermode +h to users who have usermode +h (Syntax: /report your message to send)
+  - SWHOIS line marking +h "is available for help"

 Shout out to Gottem for his dank templates